 Jonah 3

 The last verse answers the king's question.
 And God saw their works, that they turned from their evil way; and God repented of the evil, that he had said that he would do unto them; and he did it not (v.
 10).
-God looked, not at their words or their sackcloth, but at their works - the actual turning - and held back the judgment He had announced.
-It is one of Scripture's clearest pictures of how God deals with a people who genuinely repent, and it is the very episode Jesus would later hold up to His own generation as a rebuke: pagan Nineveh turned at one prophet's warning, and a greater Prophet now stands among them.2
+God looked at their works - the actual turning - and held back the judgment He had announced.
+It is one of Scripture's clearest pictures of how God deals with a people who genuinely repent, and it is the very episode Jesus would later hold up to His own generation as a rebuke: pagan Nineveh turned at one prophet's warning, and a greater Prophet now stands among them.

 Tap any highlighted phrase to jump to the commentary that unpacks it.